CharlesCarley/BinTools/Readme.md

 ## Building

 #### External modules
 BinTools depends on the external Utils repository.
-Once the BinTools repository has been cloned, the Utils submodule must also be cloned with the following command.
+After the BinTools repository is checked out, the Utils submodule must also be checked out with the following command.
 ```
 git submodule update -–init --checkout
 ```